 In this blog, I go over a really incredible development technique and concept on creating dynamic Power BI reports.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is actually taken from a session from a members-only event that I put on through Enterprise DNA, which was centered around financial reporting templates.